 Your health, your team

 In times of wellness or illness, you can turn to the primary care teams of Mayo Clinic in Arizona.
-Your team works with you on preventive care and in the diagnosis and treatment of illness.
+The primary care team model is intended to provide you with better care, better access and fewer return visits.
+Primary care helps people of all ages with preventive care and in the diagnosis and treatment of illness.

 Whether you're healthy, sick or living with a chronic condition, your care team provides whole-person care to support your needs.
 Primary care is available at several locations in the Phoenix, Arizona, area.
 Many minor illnesses can now even be diagnosed and treated online or over the phone.